 In January 2017, the FASB issued ASU No. 2017-04, Intangibles-Goodwill and Other (Topic 350).
 This amendment eliminates Step Two of the goodwill impairment test.
 Under the amendments in this update, entities should perform the annual goodwill impairment test by comparing the carrying value of its reporting units to their fair value.
 An entity should record an impairment charge for the amount by which the carrying amount exceeds the reporting unit's fair value.
 Tax deductibility of goodwill should be considered in evaluating any reporting unit's impairment loss to be taken.
 ASU 2017-04 is effective for fiscal years beginning after December 15, 2019, with early adoption permitted.
-The Company is evaluating the impact that ASU 2017-04 will have on its condensed consolidated financial statements and related disclosures.
+The Company has early adopted ASU 2017-04 in the third quarter of 2017 for its condensed consolidated financial statements and related disclosures.
+See Notes 7 and 8 for information on the impairment of assets in the Products and Systems reporting unit during the three months ended September 30, 2017.